jhildebr/120_mediacompressor/AZURE_MEDIA_COMPRESSION_SYSTEM.md

 ## Overview

-This document outlines the architecture and implementation of a scalable video and image compression system using Azure Functions and Azure Container Apps.
+This document outlines the architecture and implementation of a scalable video and image compression system using **Azure Function App (container-based)**.
 The system processes media files uploaded via a Next.js web application, providing automatic compression, format optimization, and real-time processing notifications.

+**Important**: This system uses a **Function App running containers** (not Azure Container Apps service).

 ## ✅ **Current Status: IMPLEMENTED**

 The system has been successfully implemented and deployed with the following components:
-- ✅ Azure Functions running on Container Apps with FFmpeg support
+- ✅ Azure Function App (container-based) with FFmpeg support
 - ✅ Azure Blob Storage with proper container setup
 - ✅ Next.js web application for file upload and management
 - ✅ Real-time processing status monitoring